microsoft/ps-rule/docs/upgrade-notes.md

 ## Upgrade to v0.3.0 from v0.2.x

 Follow these notes to upgrade from action version _v0.2.x_ to _v0.3.0_.
+For a list of upstream changes to the PSRule engine see [change log](https://github.com/microsoft/PSRule/blob/main/CHANGELOG.md#v0200).

 ## Repository analysis